gareys/barometrics/README.md

 # Barometrics

-A Node API for weather that takes a location and a date(range) and responds with observed (historical) or forecast (future) data.
+A Node API for weather that takes a location and a date(range) and responds with observed (historical) and/or forecast (future) data.
 Built for use with [Pressure](https://github.com/gareys/pressure), an app for tracking barometric pressure variance and its correlation with pain.

 #### Docs